Brian Sandoval, President, University of Nevada, Reno

 Distinguished Fellow in Law and Leadership

-He received a Bachelor of Arts degree in English and a minor in Economics from the University of Nevada, Reno in 1986 and a Juris Doctorate degree from The Ohio State University Moritz College of Law in 1989.
+Sandoval is a 1986 graduate of the University of Nevada, Reno, with a degree in English.
+He earned his Juris Doctor degree from the Ohio State University Moritz School of Law in 1989.